chef-boneyard/chef-rfc/rfcXXX-github-issues-workflow.md

 # Chef GitHub Issues Workflow

-Here at Chef, we track our issues and contributions using [GitHub Issues](https://github.com/opscode/chef/issues).
-This RFC codifies the workflow we're using while maintaining our projects in order to make a few things clear:

-* State of a contribution (pull request - PR) is visible when a user checks it out.
+This RFC codifies the workflow Chef uses to track bug reports and contributions using [GitHub Issues](https://github.com/opscode/chef/issues).
+Goals of this workflow are:

+## Terms

+In the context of this document below terms are used:

+* **Chef Users:** End users of Chef who participate in this workflow by filing **issues**.
+* **Contributors:** Users of Chef who would like to improve Chef.
+They participate in this workflow by submitting **contributions** to Chef.
+* **Chef Maintainers:** Developers of Chef who are responsible for one or more **subcomponents**.
+* **Lieutenants:** (Lt.)
+Developers of Chef who lead the maintenance of a subcomponent.
+* **Issue**: A filed **Github Issue** which can be a bug report, feature request, style change request.
+* **Contribution**: A filed **Github Pull Request** (PR).
+* **Subcomponents**: A sub-area of Chef project which is lead by a **Lt.** and a set of **maintainers**.

+## Goals

+Chef Users can:

+* Be aware of the cause & the next steps for the issues they have filed.

+Contributors can:

+* Identify the state of their contribution.

+Chef Maintainers can:

-* Chef maintainers can see the list of PRs which needs review.
+* See the list of contributions they need to review in a single page.
-* Chef maintainers can see the list of issues to investigate.
+* See the list of issues they need to investigate in a single page.

 ## Workflow

 ![Chef GitHub Issues Workflow](./GithubIssuesWorkflow.png)

+## Notes

 ### Common Steps for Issues & PRs

-The first step is to identify the subcomponent for which the issue or PR belongs to.
-This step is the responsibility of **Core Chef** Maintainers.
+The first step of Chef Github Issues Workflow is to identify the subcomponent for which the issue or PR belongs to.
 Once the subcomponent is identified, the rest of the workflow is the responsibility of the maintainers of the identified subcomponent.

 ### Issues Workflow

-Issues workflow can be broken down into these high level steps:
+The issues workflow can be broken down into these high level steps:

 1. Understand the issue and determine the resolution.
 1. Identify the major version the issue should be fixed in.